Greece, Cyprus, Egypt to speed up talks over sea boundaries

 Anastasiades, who is trying to negotiate Cyprus settlement, said natural resources “should be a chance for cooperation and not confrontation” in the region.

 “Our aim is not to exclude anyone,” he said.
 “Our cooperation is not against anyone.
-Our energy sources can suffice for the needs of many Europeans and other neighbours.”
+Our energy sources can suffice for the needs of many Europeans and other neighbors.”